-My father instilled the importance of and fostered my gift of intuition, while my mother taught me my first lessons in the power of prayer and unconditional love.
-These elements established a foundation for my gifts of teaching to flourish and sowed the seeds of my passion for understanding the divine.
+My father instilled the importance of and fostered my gift of intuition, while my mother taught me my first lessons on the power of prayer and unconditional love.
+These elements established a foundation for my gifts of teaching to flourish and sowed the seeds of my passion for understanding the spiritual.

 As a young girl, I developed an appreciation for religions, mythology, and ancient stories for they captivated my heart and inspired my imagination.
 I yearned to learn more about the similarities and the differences therein.
 The tenets that seemed woven in each of the traditions fascinated me especially since many transcended time and space.
-Later, I began to study individual mystics across the ages, with their experiences so similar in description, they reflected those very woven elements I had pondered.
-And my curiosity continued to deepen.
+Later, while in college, I began to study individual mystics across the ages; with their experiences so similar in description, they reflected those very woven elements I had pondered.
+My curiosity continues to deepen.

-Over twenty-five years ago, as a teenager, I began practicing yoga and meditation during a time and in a place where such acts were considered quite unconventional.
-However, I did not let the perceptions and unapproving comments of others deter me for the benefits of these practices helped me navigate my emotionally challenging high school years and beyond.
+As a teenager, I began practicing yoga and meditation during a time and in a place where such acts were considered quite unconventional.
+However, I did not let the perceptions or unapproving comments of others deter me— the benefits of these practices helped me navigate my emotionally challenging high school years and beyond.

 My spiritual path led me to seminary in Chicago.
-While completing my coursework, I unearthed that my true calling was not to focus only on one religion but to follow the divine thread weaving all traditions together.
-And if I remained at seminary, I knew I would be denying my true path.
+While completing my coursework, I unearthed that my true calling was not to focus solely on one religion but to follow the divine thread weaving all traditions together.
+If I remained at seminary, I knew I would be denying my true path.
 At that moment, I understood that I had to leave.
-All I felt was lost.
+And all I felt was lost.
 Why had I been lead to work so hard toward attending seminary if I was only going to depart?
 I knew no immediate alternative.

 I had fallen in love with teaching, and I adored cultivating the abilities and gifts in my students as they increased self-confidence and achieved academic and personal success.
 My experiences allowed me to hone my teaching gifts and realize my ability to call forth the best in individuals.
 Empowering others to see that they are shining stars just the way they are and that they could have personal success despite their previous experiences or what others said of their abilities.
 If academics were not easy for them, I championed embracing perseverance as a life skill not taught in school, and conquering obstacles to achieve their dreams.
 Most importantly, our dreams are not the expectations others force on us!